 An essential reason everyone should consider eating amaranth is the exceedingly high nutritional value of this food.
 The vitamins and minerals it contains in rather large amounts include B vitamins, Calcium, Iron, Magnesium, Manganese, Zinc, Phosphorus.
 Note that calcium and iron are rare in most foods, so people should consume products abundant in them at every opportunity.

 Amaranth Recipes and Uses

+You can use amaranth as a breakfast cereal or add it to salads and stews.
+In essence, you can include it in any recipe that requires grains.
+Amaranth cookies, bread, and crackers are delicious and 100% gluten-free.
 Cooking amaranth grain takes about 25 minutes.
-Put the seeds in a pot and add 2 ½ cups of water per every cup of grain.
+Put the seeds in a pot and add 2 ½ cups of water per cup of grain.
 Bring to a boil, reduce heat, and let simmer for 20 minutes.
 Be sure to cover the pot.

 How to Store Amaranth Grain

 Store amaranth seeds as you would any grain, which means keeping them in an airtight container in a cool pantry.
 Amaranth doesn’t need to be refrigerated, but this will increase its shelf life to almost indefinite.